ay-lab/dcHiC/README.md

 ### Differential Calling

 Based on the groupings specified by the user in the input file (see below), dcHiC takes comparisons between the average PC values of replicates for a cell line, or groups of cell lines.
 Differential analysis can be performed in pairwise and group settings.

-In short, our method first uses Mahalanobis Distance, a multivariate extension of z-score, to assign p-values to each bin based on its relative distance to the center of its distribution.
-After finding the outliers, it then takes pairwise comparisons of replicate PC values and learns data variation of replicates and uses those parameters to create a secondary measure "dZsc" that defines the degree to which bins across pairs of ._different cell lines._ differ differ beyond technical variation.
-For group analysis, comparisons are taken between all pairs and the dZsc values are averaged for each bin.

-These values, p-values and dZsc, are used together in an Independent Hypothesis Weighting (dZsc as the covariate) to create the output.
+Please see <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> for specifics.
 By default, dcHiC takes every pairwise comparison and one "multi-comparison" across all groups (or groupings, if specified)—it outputs a "differential file" with all differential regions and a "full" file with all regions/values.

 #### Visualization